nmauthes/vgm-rnn/README.md

 # VGM-RNN
 A recurrent neural network for generating video game music.

-More info to come.
+## How to use

+To run the code, you will need Tensorflow, Keras and a few other libraries (see requirements.txt for details)